 The ideas behind these slogans make sense and I have preached them to others when they failed miserably.
 But you know what… failure sucks and celebrating it is easier said than done.
 Still, that does not mean that we should not strive to learn from it.

 I have not failed.
 I've just found 10.000 ways that didn't work.

 About six months ago, two engineers I knew from a previous project approached me to talk about a new startup concept.
 They had built a mind blowing video streaming platform and needed guys to create a brand and design a website.
 A designer I had worked with at a different startup and I took on the job and accepted a generous offer to become part of the company.
 I came up with a concept, story and name for the company, and we built a beautiful website that got great feedback.

 As the launch got closer I shifted from a creative role to a marketing position.
-I studied new marketing techniques and experimented a lot since I felt the growth hacking approach was the best way for us to go.
+I studied new marketing techniques and experimented a lot.
 A few weeks later, the product was built and tested with some launching customers.
 It was time to get the word out.
 We even brought on a new guy to take on sales.

 But then… things went south.
 Not everybody was satisfied with the approach I was taking.
 There were a few meetings to see if we could straighten things out.
 We agreed that I would give more updates on my experiments and the progress I was making.
 But at the same time I did not feel comfortable within the team anymore.
 The new mixture of people in the company had changed the dynamics in the office — and not for the better.

 It was time to part.
 They sat me down and told me to leave.